SuDbz/BrainBankAI/llm/build_your_own_llm.md

 from transformers import AutoTokenizer, AutoModelForCausalLM

 # Load your trained or fine-tuned model

+# This code loads a trained causal language model from the "./results" directory into memory.
+# The `AutoModelForCausalLM.from_pretrained()` function:
+# 1. Automatically detects the model architecture from the saved configuration
+# 2. Loads the trained model weights and parameters
+# 3. Initializes the model in evaluation mode

+# The "./results" directory typically contains:
+# - model_config.json: Configuration file with model architecture details
+# - pytorch_model.bin: The trained model weights
+# - tokenizer files (if saved with the model)
+# - training_args.json: Arguments used during training (if saved)
+#
+# The second line loads the GPT-2 tokenizer, which is necessary for processing text inputs before passing them to the model.
+Note that
+# the tokenizer loaded here is the base GPT-2 tokenizer, not a potentially custom tokenizer from the training results.

 model = AutoModelForCausalLM.from_pretrained("./results")  # Path to your trained model
 tokenizer = AutoTokenizer.from_pretrained("gpt2")